 - Expatriates who want to buy a real estate property that is worth below AED 5 million can borrow approximately 80% of the overall property value.
 On the other hand, UAE citizens can borrow about 85% of the property value.

 - Expatriates who are buying a real estate property valued at AED 5 million or above for the first time, then you may be able to borrow 65% of the property value.
-On the other hand, UAE citizens who are the first-time buyer can borrow around 70% of the property value.
+On the other hand, UAE citizens who are first-time buyers can borrow around 70% of the property value.

 - Buyers who are off-plan properties need to make a 50% deposit.